Freedom's Path

-Freedom's Path is a 2022 historical war drama film written, directed and produced by Brett Smith in his feature length debut.
+Freedom's Path is a 2022 American historical war drama film written, directed and produced by Brett Smith in his feature length debut.
 It stars Gerran Howell, RJ Cyler, and Ewen Bremner.
 Based on the American Civil War, it won multiple film festival awards in 2022 and had a limited theatrical run from February 3, 2023.

 Synopsis

 A Union soldier is rescued by a free Black man and his friends, who run a portion of the Underground Railroad.
 Meanwhile, a ruthless slave catcher is looking to bring them down.